-‘Carpe Abandonment’ Seizing the top 1%
+‘Carpe Abandonment’: Seizing the top 1%

 An abandoned shopping cart may be the strongest signal of intent a shopper provides.
 Marketers have long since reacted to this event and automated abandoned cart (and browse) email messages, and more recently SMS (or better yet MMS) messages.
-And rightfully so, as abandonment messages are massively productive, with revenue per send values more than 26 times what a standard promotional message provides.
+And rightfully so, as abandonment messages are massively productive, with revenue per send valued at more than 26 times what a standard promotional message provides.
 However, reachable audiences for abandonment messages are small: less than 1% of overall visits are from known abandoners.
 While abandoned cart messages are a must for marketers, let’s not pretend that checking the box on this basic program is anywhere close to knowing your customers.
 We’ll need to cast a much wider net than that.

 Get Into the Unknown

 Not all anonymous shoppers are the same.
 You are probably already analyzing acquisition sources on your buyers to optimize your traffic mix.
 More directly though, you can look at the shopper’s specific engagement with you to learn more.
-Engagement history helps us further segment our anonymous shoppers into two groups; those making a single visit, and those making multiple visits to your site:
+Engagement history helps us further segment our anonymous shoppers into two groups – those making a single visit, and those making multiple visits to your site:

 A Reason for a Relationship